Kignof/JDR/Races/dogfolk.md

 # Dogfolk Traits
 <img width="474" height="527" alt="image" src="https://github.com/user-attachments/assets/25d94839-5798-4d83-bfc3-51b66955d6ba" />

+Dogfolk culture is ruled by a rite of passage called The Hunt.
+At the age of 2, Dogfolk enter their annaul Hunt.
+Their success in this rite of passage determines the social status one has within their local Pack.
+The most successful Hunters become figureheads for the Dogfolk people, and those that are the least successful become outcasts or looked down upon.

 ### Ability Score Increase.
  Your Dexterity score increases by 1 and your Charisma by 1.